SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_Genus_-_22544.md

 ## Configuration

-The element using this driver is automatically created by the parent element using the [ETL Systems Genus](xref:Connector_help_ETL_Systems_Genus) driver.
+The element using this connector is automatically created by the parent element using the [ETL Systems Genus](xref:Connector_help_ETL_Systems_Genus) driver.
 No user input is required.

 ## How to use

-The element created with this driver consists of the following data pages:
+The element created with this connector consists of the following data pages:

 - **General**: Displays system information such as the **Summary Alarm** and the **Operation Time** of the board.
 - **Control**: Allows you to set multiple control parameters of the board.